JDACS4C-IMPROVE/docs/content/quickstartguide.rst

 Run training script
 ---------------------
 The training script trains the model of interest, using the validation set for early stopping.
 This will generate the trained model, the predictions on the validation data, and the prediction performance scores on the validation data.
-The trained model and data are stored in the directory out_model.
 Here we run training for LGBM.

 .. code-block:: bash